 Alex Kobbs of Kooberz Studios posted his LEGO Portal video back in December, but it looks like we only featured the behind-the scenes video.
 I recently finished Portal 2 again, and Alex posted about the video on Flickr, so now seems as good a time as any to highlight the main video.
-Since this is Continue reading →

 Alex Kobbs (Kooberz) is no stranger to LEGO stop motion films.
 His works have been featured here in the past.
 His latest film based on the Portal 2 video game has just become public.
-If you like it, be sure to cast your vote in the Machinima Interactive Film Festival.
-Be sure to check out Continue reading →

 I have seen a lot of discussion with respect to CUUSOO, in particular in terms of licenced themes, but generally about feasability of the entire program.
 Everyone obvioulsy has their own opinions, but personally I think the program is brilliant.
 We have to keep in mind that this is all in Beta right now and obvioulsy the kinks will be worked out over time.
 I think the true success of CUUSOO will be through highly thought out projects that are designed with the program in mind…just throwing any given LEGO model on there won’t work in most cases.

 These two recent Portal 2 test chambers by Haypro (above) and [LJ] (below) shows off the dilapidated testing environment that many players of the game found memorable.